 The main reason you may need a mouthguard at night is to protect your teeth against bruxism.
 Researchers estimate at least 200,000 people use mouthguards in the United States to protect their teeth.
 Bruxism is a condition people have where they clench or grind their teeth.
 If you grind your teeth, you are moving your teeth back and forth at night without knowing it.

 However, at some point, and we may begin to notice the symptoms of bruxism over time.
 One of the first things you might notice is that you are having pain in your teeth or your jaw.
 Your jaw might ache, especially the muscles in your jaw.
 You may have trouble opening and closing your jaw as well.
+Jaw misalignment may be a sign of TMJ.
 There are times people don’t realize they grind their teeth until they come and visit us with a cracked or broken tooth.
 We might also notice you have cracked a tooth during one of your dental exams.
+We will also check for signs of other oral conditions like oral cancer, gum disease, and bone loss.

 Why is Bruxism a Problem?